kettasoft/filterable/docs/engines/invokable.md

 sidebarDepth: 2
 ---

-# Dynamic Method Engine
+# Invokable Engine

-The **Dynamic Method Engine** provides a powerful way to dynamically map incomming reuqest parameters to corresponding methods in a filter class.
+The **Invokable Engine** provides a powerful way to dynamically map incomming reuqest parameters to corresponding methods in a filter class.
 This mechanism enables clean, scalable filtering logic and behavior injection without requiring large **switch** or **if-else** blocks.

 ---